barongello/barongello.github.io/cv/cv.md

 I am not an wandering encyclopedia and I often read their documentations.
 Also I am not afraid or ashamed of asking things for others or searching around the web (nowadays we have plenty of good technical subjects sources)

-If it is a matter of the ones I love more, they are, to name a few:
+If it is a matter of the ones I love more, they are, to name a few, in no particular order:
   - C
+  - Zig
   - Rust
   - C++
   - Assembly